-August sent us an August Smart Lock Pro for testing, which we originally set up with our Frontpoint system.
+August sent us an August Smart Lock Pro for testing, which we originally set up and reviewed with our Frontpoint system.
 We were not impressed.
 Our lack of satisfaction had less to do with the lock itself and more to do with the implementation of the integration, so instead of giving up on August Smart Lock Pro, we decided to test it as a standalone device.

 What is August Smart Lock Pro?